 Today the Hershey Theatre is the site of many community arts activities, as well as touring Broadway shows, concerts, and dance.
-Its classic film series is shown about once a month until it ceased in January 2013.
+Its classic film series was shown about once a month until it ceased in January 2013.

 Just login to your account and subscribe to this theater